8 Important Finance Trends (2024 & 2025)

 Investing in AI would generally cost more than banks would be willing to consider, but if AI was packaged with cloud services, that would become a very appealing offer.

-6. Banks Move Past Overdraft Fees
+7. Banks (Mostly) Move Past Overdraft Fees

-Overdraft fees have long been a thorn in the side of bank customers everywhere.
 They’re known for not only being excessive but also having a tendency to snowball and reach absurd amounts.

 Of course, that doesn’t mean that banks will just up and get rid of them (though Ally Financial did just that last year and Capital One followed suit in January), but multiple institutions are implementing new features designed to help customers avoid fees at all costs.